xeladu/flutter_widget_test/README.md

 This repo contains files that are part of the post at [How to do Widget testing in a Flutter application](https://xeladu.medium.com/).

+If you want to dive deep into testing Flutter applications, check out 📙 [my free ebook](https://xeladu.gumroad.com/l/ftg) with many more details!

 # Content

 The repository contains a working Flutter app with some simple test cases to show how widget testing works.